aswinayyolath/stretch-kafka-docs/docs/entityoperator.md

 ✅ The Entity Operator (managing users & topics) runs in the central cluster.

-## What About Entity Operator Functions?
-The Entity Operator becomes unavailable when the central cluster goes down.
-However, this does not impact existing Kafka clients directly because

-- Kafka clients do not interact with the Entity Operator at runtime.
-- User authentication still works as long as secrets (TLS/SCRAM) were distributed to all clusters.
-- Topics and ACLs remain intact but cannot be updated or created until the central cluster recovers.

-## What Happens If No Cluster Has KafkaUser and KafkaTopic CRs?

-If the central cluster is the only one hosting KafkaUser and KafkaTopic CRs, then when it goes down:
+The failure of the central Kubernetes cluster will render the Entity Operator unavailable.
+This has the following implications for Kafka clients

-1. User Authentication Risks
+#### Authentication

-   - Kafka brokers in surviving clusters rely on existing secrets for authentication.
+- Kafka brokers in the surviving member clusters rely on the configured authentication mechanisms and the presence of valid credentials for client authentication.
-   - If KafkaUser secrets were only stored in the central cluster and not replicated, brokers in other clusters will be unable to authenticate client requests.
-   - New client connections will fail since brokers cannot verify credentials.
+- If secrets containing authentication credentials (TLS certificates or SCRAM passwords) are not replicated across all clusters, new client deployments and credential updates will fail.
+However, existing clients with valid credentials will continue functioning until their credentials expire or require rotation.
-   - Existing client connections may remain active if they were authenticated before the central cluster failure, but they will eventually be disconnected when session timeouts occur.
+- Existing client connections that were authenticated before the central cluster failure might remain active for a period, but they will eventually be disconnected due to session timeouts or other factors, and they will fail to re-establish connections without valid authentication.
+- Crucially, the management of credentials (e.g., rotation) through the User Operator will be unavailable.

+#### Authorization

+- The ACLs defined in KafkaUser CRs are configured on the Kafka brokers.
+These ACLs will generally remain in place.
+- However, any new authorization rules or modifications to existing ones defined in KafkaUser CRs cannot be applied because the User Operator is down.
+- TLS certificates used for authentication expire and rotate periodically.
+Without the User Operator, expired certificates cannot be renewed, leading to eventual authentication failures.

-2. Topic Management Limitations
+#### Topic Management

 - Topics that were already created will continue to exist and function normally.
-   - Clients can still produce and consume messages only if they are already authenticated before the central cluster failure.
+- Clients can continue to produce and consume messages on existing topics if they remain authenticated and authorized.
+- Existing topics will continue to function, but administrators cannot modify topic configurations or delete topics through Kubernetes.
-   - No new topics can be created or updated since the KafkaTopic CRs and Entity Operator are unavailable.
+- No new topics can be created or updated through the Kubernetes-managed KafkaTopic CRs since the Topic Operator is unavailable.

+### Why the Entity Operator's Absence Impacts Clients

+As outlined in the 'Impact of Central Cluster Failure' section, the unavailability of the Entity Operator disrupts the declarative management of critical aspects like user authentication and topic lifecycle within your Kubernetes environment.
+This loss of control directly affects the ability of clients to authenticate, access new resources, and manage their connections effectively.

-### Mitigation Strategies
+### Mitigation Strategies to Enhance Client Functionality During Central Cluster Failure:

-To ensure Kafka clients remain functional even when the central cluster goes down, we should implement the following best practices
+To enhance the resilience of Kafka clients in the event of a central cluster failure, the following best practices are recommended:

-✅ Replicate KafkaUser secrets across all clusters where Kafka brokers exist.
+✅ Replicate KafkaUser Secrets: Ensure that the Kubernetes Secrets containing authentication credentials (TLS certificates or SCRAM passwords) are replicated across all Kubernetes clusters where Kafka brokers are running.
+This allows brokers in surviving clusters to authenticate clients using the known credentials.

-- This ensures authentication remains functional even if the central cluster is unavailable.

-✅ Ensure Kafka brokers cache authentication data where possible(This needs verification).

-- Some authentication mechanisms (like SCRAM) allow brokers to cache credentials temporarily.
-- This can help avoid immediate authentication failures if the central cluster is temporarily down.

-✅ Alternatively we can Explore options like KafkaAccess Operator.
-This reduces dependency on a single cluster for authentication.
+✅ Explore Alternative Authentication and Authorization Solutions: Consider solutions like the Kafka Access Operator, which might offer more distributed control over authentication and authorization, reducing the dependency on a single central cluster for these critical functions.